-- For the purposes of determining family income and family size, family is defined as: - All parents/legal guardians of the child residing in the home and all minor children of the parent/legal guardian who are residing in the home; - A stepparent residing in the home, and all the minor children who reside in the home: - The grandparents of the child residing in the home, only if the parent of the child is a minor and is residing in the home and is not participating in the LEAP program; - Unmarried parents of a common child who reside in the same home and all of the minor children who live with them; and - o A foster parent and all of the minor children who reside in the home - Income of the family includes gross earned and unearned income and shall be used for the purpose of determining income eligibility of families.
-Examples of gross earned and unearned income are as follows: - Gross earned wages, salary, severance pay, bonuses, sick leave paid as wages, annual leave, holiday and vacation pay - Unearned income is income that is not earned income from employment or self-employment.
+Programs must use income of the family including gross earned and unearned income for the purpose of determining income eligibility of families.
+Examples of gross earned and unearned income are as follows:

+- Gross earned wages, salary, severance pay, bonuses, sick leave paid as wages, annual leave, holiday and vacation pay - Unearned income is income not earned from employment or self-employment.
 Unearned income includes interest, dividends, rents, royalties, income from estates, trusts, educational assistance, alimony and child support payments, and gifts or assistance received by the family from persons, organizations or assistance agencies, such as social security administration (SSA) disability, unemployment compensation, veteran's payments, survivor benefits, temporary workers' compensation, and pension or retirement income.

-The following income is excluded from calculating the gross earned income for purposes of the Early Childhood Education Grant:
+Exclude the following income from calculating the gross earned income for purposes of the Early Childhood Education Grant:

 - The gross earnings of a minor child in the family or who is a full-time student as defined by the school, unless the minor is the parent; - Child support payments paid OUT by a family member for a child outside the family.
-The amount paid, up to the amount ordered, is excluded; - Alimony paid OUT pursuant to a court order; - The verified amount that is being garnished from the income;

-- Earned Income Tax Credit (EITC) payments when added to the individual's wages; - Earnings received for participation in the AmeriCorps Vista Program; - Noncash benefits (such as food stamps and housing subsidies); - Income of a recipient of Supplemental Security Income (SSI), including the SSI payment; - Income of a child for whom federal, state or local foster care maintenance payments are made, including the foster care payment; - Income of a child for whom federal, state or local adoption assistance payments are made, including the adoption assistance payment; - Income tax refunds received by any of the family members; and - Any other income amounts that federal statutes or regulations require to be excluded. - Children with Individualized Education Programs (IEP) and children with a case plan or family service plan as defined in ORC 2151.412; or children placed in Kinship Care as documented through Kinship Permanency Incentive Program payments attend the program at no cost to the family (regardless of family income level).
-It is not necessary for the families of these children to provide income information on page 3 of the JFS 01121.
-A copy of the IEP, court order or Kinship Permanency Incentive Program payments will suffice; the remaining information on the JFS 01121 must be completed.
+Exclude the amount paid, up to the amount ordered; - Alimony paid OUT pursuant to a court order; - The verified amount garnished from the income; - Earned Income Tax Credit (EITC) payments when added to the individual's wages; - Earnings received for participation in the AmeriCorps Vista Program; - Noncash benefits (such as food stamps and housing subsidies); - Income of a recipient of Supplemental Security Income (SSI), including the SSI payment; - Income of a child for whom federal, state, or local foster care maintenance payments are made, including the foster care payment. - Income of a child for whom federal, state, or local adoption assistance payments are made, including the adoption assistance payment. - Income tax refunds received by any of the family members; and - Any other income amounts those federal statutes or regulations require to be excluded.